adamwohlberg/ratestuf.org_on_rails/README.md

 - Adam Zuckerberg

 P.S.
-This was originally a PHP project on Bluehost which I am migrating over to Rails and Heroku.
+This was originally a PHP project which I am migrating over to Rails.